 Most cups have general guidelines like the smaller cup is for persons under 30 with a stronger pelvic floor who have not given birth and the larger is for people over 30 or those who have given birth and/or have a weaker pelvic floor.
 However, these rules are general and may not apply to you.
 For example, I’m over 30 and have had 4 babies.
 I can wear small and large cups also soft and firm cups depending on my activity.
 I switch to my firmer Lunette size 2 if I’m going to exercise and to my Yuuki rainbow size 2 on heavy days.
 I use a size 1 on light days.
 If I’m having a sensitive day I’ll use something soft like my Loulou cups or simply wear cloth pads.

-So I suppose what I’m saying is that guidelines aren’t set in stone.
+Remember, menstrual cup guidelines aren’t set in stone.
 Maybe you have awesome pelvic floor strength and the firm cup you have is just irritating so something softer would work.
 Everyone starts somewhere and I firmly believe that you need to try one cup to get moving and see if it’s the right match for your anatomy and needs.

 Looking for your first cup?
 Checking your cervix height is a great place to start!